Make Your Own Constellation

 The Tinker Crate Constellations Supplies

 This is everything that comes in the box.
-They really do a great job of having it all together for you with easy to follow steps and instructions.
+They really do a great job of having it all together for you with easy-to-follow steps and instructions.

 • Glue